 Once I felt confident in my abilities with a new design task, I would post a gig for it on Fiverr.
 If you’re interested in learning more about Fiverr and how I started making $1,000 per week using it, then click here to read my article.

 After a few months, I was receiving a steady stream of orders on Fiverr.
-People were actually willing to pay me real money for my work and I was starting to make good money as a freelancer.
+People were willing to pay me real money for my work, and I was starting to make good money as a freelancer.
 I didn’t have enough time in the day to balance college classes and my freelance design gig — so I dropped out of college.
 It was a liberating decision.
 I knew that I could always go back to college at some point if I needed to, but that was by no means my intention.

 Becoming a Digital Nomad

-Since I was in high school I knew I wanted to be able to travel the world at some point in my life and make money while doing it.
+Since I was in high school, I knew I wanted to be able to travel the world at some point in my life and make money while doing it.
 While daydreaming about the idea in my high school classrooms, I was unaware that there was a community of awesome people already doing it called digital nomads.

 As I continued my research into digital nomads, I came across a program called Hacker Paradise that had an upcoming trip to both of those locations.
 I was content with going to Thailand or Bali on my own but knowing that there was a facilitated program waiting for me when I landed gave me (and my parents) peace of mind.
-I decided to apply for their upcoming 3 month trip to South Korea, Thailand, and Indonesia.
+I decided to apply for their upcoming three month trip to South Korea, Thailand, and Indonesia.
 I was accepted into the program and decided that it was the perfect next steps for my life.

 A few months later, I left the USA for the first time in my life and flew halfway around the world to a tiny island called Jeju off the coast of South Korea to join Hacker Paradise.

-When I arrived on my first Hacker Paradise trip I had a lot of adapting to do, but for the first time in my life, I was surrounded by people who understood tech and shared similar passions as mine.
+When I arrived on my first Hacker Paradise trip, I had a lot of adapting to do, but for the first time in my life, I was surrounded by people who understood tech and shared similar passions as mine.

-After leaving Vietnam, I continued to travel for another 6 months, for a little over a year total with short stops at home.
+After leaving Vietnam, I continued to travel for another six months, for a little over a year total with short stops at home.
 In my year traveling as a nomad, I visited South Korea, Vietnam, Thailand, Indonesia, Hong Kong, Italy, Austria, and Hungary.
 I had so many incredible experiences along the way that I could never have imagined in my college days.
-I had the opportunity to go skiing in the Austrian Alps, cliff jump in South Korea, see the lantern festival in Thailand, meet people from all walks of life, and enjoy so many other unforgettable experiences.
+I had the opportunity to go skiing in the Austrian Alps, cliff jump in South Korea, see the lantern festival in Thailand, meet people from all walks of life — and enjoy so many other unforgettable experiences.

 Learning new skills and taking responsibility for the outcome of my education and career allowed me to have complete freedom of where, when, and with whom I worked.